 A summery, muted orange that’s bursting with warmth.
-The colour showcases the seasonal change into fully-fledged summer, but lacks the vibrancy of a blazing orange that August would flaunt.
+The colour showcases the seasonal change into fully-fledged summer but lacks the vibrancy of a blazing orange that August would flaunt.

-This hue also reflects the new interior design, and general creative world, obsession with pastel colours with its subdued matte style.
+This hue also reflects the new interior design, and the general creative world, obsession with pastel colours with its subdued matte style.

 Pantone 136 U Specifications: